open-cloud/open-cloud.github.io.old/0_overview.md

 abstractions on top of a collection of cloud services.
-We call XOS an operating system because it plays much the same role in a geo-distributed cloud as a traditional operating system does on a conventional computer -- it provides general programming abstractions to support a wide range of applications, while at the same time safely multiplexing the underlying hardware resources and software services between them.
+We call XOS an operating system because it plays much the same role in a geo-distributed cloud as a traditional operating system does on a conventional computer: it provides general programming abstractions to support a wide range of applications, while at the same time safely multiplexing the underlying hardware resources and software services between them.
 By regarding XOS as an operating system, we bring 50